Corning Museum of Glass: The Rakow Commission

-Inaugurated in 1986 by The Corning Museum of Glass, the Rakow Commission supports the development of new works of art in glass.
-This program, which provides $25,000 each year, is made possible through the generosity of the late Dr. and Mrs. Leonard S. Rakow, who were museum fellows, friends, and benefactors of the museum.
-Each commissioned work is added to the museum's collection and is displayed publicly for the first time during the annual Seminar.
+Inaugurated in 1986 by the CMOG, the Rakow Commission supports the development of new works of art in glass.
+This program, which provides $25,000 each year, is made possible through the late Dr. and Mrs. Leonard S. Rakow, who were museum fellows and benefactors of the museum.
+Each commissioned work is added to the museum's collection and is displayed publicly for the first time during the annual seminar.

 Selected collection highlights

 Glassmaking

-Guests can watch live glassmaking, or learn to make glass at the museum.
-The live glassmaking demonstrations are major visitor attractions.
-Demonstrations happen live in Corning every day, as well as on three Celebrity cruise ships.
+Visitors can watch live glassmaking, or learn to make glass at the museum.

-The museum offers several live glassmaking demonstrations that allow visitors to get a better understanding of both the art and science of glassmaking.
+The museum offers several live glassmaking demonstrations.
 The Hot Glass Show is a demonstration where one of the museum's glass blowers provides a live glass-blowing demonstration, which is also narrated by another of the glass blowers.
-The Hot Glass Show is performed at the museum, on the road, and at sea on three Celebrity Cruise ships.
+The Hot Glass Show is performed at the museum, and on the road.

 At the museum, the Hot Glass Show is offered daily and is included in the cost of admission.
-At each demonstration, the glassmaker takes a glob of molten glass and shapes the globs into vases, bowls, or sculptures.
+At each demonstration, the glassmaker takes a glob of molten glass and shapes it into vases, bowls, or sculptures.
 Throughout the demonstration, a narrator describes the process, and cameras give viewers a close-up look into the furnaces where the glass is heated.
 The show gives viewers a look into an ancient Roman technique that is still used today for glass making.
 Each show lasts between 20 and 40 minutes.
 The museum takes the Hot Glass Show on the road, bringing the demonstration to the public, designers, and other museums in the US and abroad.

 GlassLab

-GlassLab is the design program at the Corning Museum of Glass.
+GlassLab is the design program at the museum.
 GlassLab's focus on material and process aims to help designers and artists realize new forms, functions and meanings for glass.
 The program is by invitation only and provides designers with access to explore concepts in glass.
 GlassLab designers come from various disciplines, such as product, graphic, and fashion design.
-In public "design performances" or private workshops, designers and glassmakers collaborate, rapidly prototyping design concepts.
+In public "design performances" or private workshops, designers and glassmakers collaborate and prototype design concepts.

+Some of the artists and designers who have participated in the program include, Shin and Tomoko Azumi, Mehrafza Mirzazad Barijugh, Constantin and Laurene Boym, Stephen Burks, the Campana brothers, Matali Crasset, Michele Oka Doner, James Irvine, Helen Lee, Arik Levy, Abbott Miller, Josh Owen, Georgianna Stout, Masamichi Udagawa, and Massimo Vignelli.

 Research

-The Corning Museum of Glass actively researches, publishes, and provides lectures about a range of glass topics.
-The museum hosts The Rakow Research Library, which houses a collection of materials on the art and history of glass and glassmaking, and is open to the public.
+The museum actively researches, publishes, and provides lectures about a range of glass topics.
+It hosts The Rakow Research Library, which houses a collection of materials on the art and history of glass and glassmaking, and is open to the public.